'Our mums were crying': Dubai swimmers share their Olympic joy

-With temperatures soaring outside, kids jumped into the indoor swimming pool at Gems Wellington Academy School in Dubai.
+With temperatures soaring outside, kids jumped into the indoor swimming pool at GEMS Wellington Academy - Al Khail.
 They giggled as they began swimming gingerly.
 It was all fun for kids warming up for two months of summer holidays.

 In the adjoining pool, two teens, Karin Belbeisi and Christina Rach, never raised their voices above a whisper.
 They wore beautiful smiles as they chatted and nudged each other before diving into the water.